“Good! Adaptation. Improvisation. But your weakness is not your technique.” -Morpheus, The Matrix

 Delivering A Presentation – How Would You Prepare?

-A few years back, I was interviewing for a sales engineering position with a large enterprise storage company.
+I was once interviewing for a sales engineering position with a large enterprise storage company.
 During the interview, the hiring manager asked me how I would prepare to deliver a presentation if I had to go out with a sales rep.

 Having been in sales and participated in numerous Dale Carnegie programs, I considered this an easy question.
 So, I replied that I would first contact the client and ask them a few questions to understand their technical expertise.
 You don’t want to talk over your audience’s head.
 Nor do you want to insult their intelligence.
 Then I would ask them some questions about their objectives and what type of limitations they were encountering.
 Of course, this also involves consulting the sales rep to review any information that they had gathered from the client.